Cyber-Attacks Against Healthcare Companies

 It’s important for all business owners to pay attention to cyber-security, and this is particularly true for businesses in the healthcare sector.
 Hackers often seek out patients’ financial information in the databases of healthcare companies.
+That’s why businesses need to secure cyber insurance.

 Furthermore, cyber-attacks against healthcare companies are becoming more common.
 It’s estimated that there has been a 63% increase in major cyber attacks against healthcare companies.
 It’s expected that cyber attacks against healthcare companies will continue to become common in the coming year.
 Here are three common ways that hackers can gain access to healthcare companies’ information: